How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 su - minecraft

-From now on, you’ll be operating as the minecraft
+From now on, you’ll be operating as the minecraft user unless specified.

 Step 4: Create Server Directory and Download Minecraft Server JAR